5r1kanth/GDPFall24-Group05/README.md

   6. **Store Certificate Metadata** *(Optional)*
      - Store information about each generated certificate (e.g., certificate ID, generation date) in a database to allow future access and verification.

+## Setting Up MySQL Database for a Java Web Application
+  1. **Design Database Schema**
+     - Define tables, data types, and relationships.
+     - Plan primary and foreign keys for data integrity.
+  2. **Install MySQL and Create Database**
+     - Install MySQL, create a new database for the project.
+     - Set up a dedicated user with appropriate access.
+  3. **Configure JDBC**
+     - Add MySQL JDBC driver to your Java project (e.g., via Maven).
+     - Set connection details (URL, username, password) in a config file.
+  4. **Database Initialization**
+     - Write SQL scripts to create tables and insert initial data.
+     - Load these scripts into MySQL using a SQL client or programmatically.
+  5. **Database Utility Class**
+     - Create a Java class to manage database connections.
+     - Use connection pooling (e.g., HikariCP) for efficiency.
+  6. **Data Access Objects (DAOs)**
+     - Write DAOs for each entity (e.g., User, Course) to handle CRUD operations.
+     - Encapsulate SQL queries in each DAO for maintainability.
+  7. **Integrate with Web Layer**
+     - Use DAOs in servlets or controllers to manage database interactions.
+     - Support web-based data requests for seamless functionality.
+  8. **Testing and Deployment**
+     - Test database functionality in the application.
+     - Deploy on a web server and configure MySQL for production use.
+  9. **(Optional) Migrations**
+     - Use tools like Flyway to version-control and manage schema changes.